joannemannuella/Project_2/README.md

 ---
 # **First Machine Model: Logistic Regression Imbalanced Dataset**

+Logistic regression is one of the most popular Machine Learning algorithms, which comes under the Supervised Learning technique.
+It is used for predicting the categorical dependent variable using a given set of independent variables.

 ![Logistic Regrssion](Images/Logistic%20Regression%20Imbalanced.PNG)

 [^17] Imbalanced Dataset through Logistic Regression Machine Model.
 100% Non-frudulant prediction, 42% frudulant prediction.
 Average total 99% accurate machine model, biased to non-frudulant transaction prediction